Lennart Petrell

-Lennart Petrell (born 13 April 1984) is a Finnish professional ice hockey player, currently playing for HIFK of the Finnish Liiga.
+Lennart Petrell (born 13 April 1984) is a Finnish former professional ice hockey player, who most notably played with HIFK of the Finnish Liiga and the Edmonton Oilers of the National Hockey League (NHL).

 Playing career

 He was originally drafted in the 6th round (190th overall) on the 2004 NHL Entry Draft by the Columbus Blue Jackets.
 Staying in his native Finland, Petrell played eight seasons with HIFK in the SM-liiga.

-On 15 June 2011, he signed a one-year entry level contract with the Edmonton Oilers.
+On 15 June 2011, he signed a one-year entry-level contract with the Edmonton Oilers.
 During his first North American season in 2011–12 with the Oilers, Petrell scored his first NHL goal on 3 November 2011, against Jonathan Quick of the Los Angeles Kings.
 On 2 January 2012, Petrell was reassigned to the Oklahoma City Barons of the American Hockey League for a nine-game stint before returning to the Oilers.

 After a second season with the Oilers, Petrell was released as a free agent and returned to Europe, signing a one-year deal with Swiss club, Genève-Servette HC of the NLA on 14 August 2013.
-After one year in Switzerland, he signs a two-year deal with the Swedish club Luleå HF on May 16, 2014.
+After one year in Switzerland, he signs a two-year deal with the Swedish club Luleå HF on 16 May 2014.

 Following the 2015–16 season in Sweden, Petrell returned to his hometown club, HIFK, on a one-year contract on 12 May 2016.